 Most automatic teller machines (ATMs) at local banks in Japan do not accept credit, debit and ATM cards issued outside of Japan.
-Foreign bank cards can be used at ATMs located at all Post Offices across Japan and Seven Bank ATMs located at over 10,000 7-Eleven convenience stores.
+Foreign bank cards can be used at Japan Post Bank ATMs in post offices across Japan and at Seven Bank ATMs located in 7-Eleven stores, stations, airports and shopping facilities.

 There are plenty of ATM cashpoints in or around Kyoto Station at which you can use foreign bank cards.
-In this article we will be looking at the most convenient locations, how to use the machines and also introduce a some locations for currency exchange.
+In this article we will be looking at the most convenient locations, how to use the machines and also introduce a location for currency exchange.

 ATMs at Kyoto Central Post Office

-This is the most convenient location in which to find ATMs.
+This is one of the most convenient north-side locations in which to find ATMs.
 Just step outside the north central exit of Kyoto Station and turn left.
 You’ll see the Post Office right ahead.
-All post offices in Japan have ATMs that accept foreign cash cards.
-The ATMs at smaller local post offices are only available while the post office is open.
-However, the central post offices of most big cities have cash machines available 24 hours a day.
-This is also true of the Kyoto Central Post Office, which has several ATMs ready to use, so you won’t be kept waiting for long.
+Japan Post Bank ATMs accept many foreign cash cards, and the Kyoto Central Post Office has several ATMs ready to use, so you won’t be kept waiting for long.

 ATMs at Kyoto Central Post Office

-ATMs at the post office accept most major international credit cards such as VISA, MasterCard, American Express, Diners Club and JCB.
+ATMs at the post office accept cards with marks such as VISA, PLUS, MasterCard, Maestro, Cirrus, JCB, China UnionPay and Discover.
 Post Office ATMs have both audio and visual English guidance.

 First locate the English button on the touch screen